ShivaniKhatri96/npProject/README.md

 ![sm screens and higher](./tourism/src/Components/readmePic/sm.png)
 ![sm screens and higher](./tourism/src/Components/readmePic/lg.png)

-## Currently working on
-- Searchbar
-## Next
-- fixing the validations in connect page
 ## Things I want to improve later
 - Home page video
 - keeping the card length same.
 Right now, in some cases, the card length fluctuates due to the different amount of words in each card